superiums/scite/README.md

 # a black theme for sciTE

 ---
-The Best editor I've ever meet. so Small and Strong!
+sciTE is The Best editor I've ever meet. so Small and Strong!

 - black theme
 - main for java, python,html,css
 - in linux
 - UTF-8
-- Chinese comment
+- Chinese language.